Part 2, The Allies Return

 One paratrooper became snagged in a tree near the blazing church in the center of town.
 The mayor later recalled: “About half a dozen Germans emptied the magazines of their submachine guns into him and the boy hung there with his eyes open, as though looking down at his own bullet holes.”

 Another paratrooper went straight into the flames in the church.
 Yet another, Private John Steele, snagged on the corner of the church steeple and was shot in the foot as he dangled helplessly.
 He cheated death by playing dead.
 The writer Cornelius Ryan later estimated that about 30 US paratroopers landed in Ste-Mère-Église of which about 20 died.

 By now, McClung had run out of town.
 Soon, he realized he was miles from his actual drop zone.
 It would be nine days before he saw his unit again – at Carentan.
 He was not the only one dropped in the wrong place.

 Colonel Leroy Lindquist’s 508th PIR was supposed to land on DZ “N,” between Etienville and Cauquigny.
 Instead, most of the regiment’s 2,000 men missed the DZ.
-Some paras came down in the flooded areas inland and were so bogged down with gear that some died in less than four feet of water.
-At least 36 paratroopers were recorded to have drowned on the night of the invasion, often in less than three feet of water, weighed down by their heavy equipment.
+Some paras came down in the flooded areas inland and were so bogged down by their gear that they died in less than four feet of water.
+At least 36 paratroopers were recorded to have drowned on the night of the invasion, often in less than three feet of water.

 A paratrooper of the American 82nd Airborne Division found drowned in the inundated area of the Douve River near Beuzeville-la-Bastille.
 He was most likely a member of the 508th Parachute Infantry Regiment.